"The gods of the valley are not the gods of the hills, and you shall understand it"...Ethan Allen

 Don't stop your training and PT just because its cold.
 Rest assured the bad people aren't.
 Your body will work in the cold, if you subjugate it to your will and take care of it.
 Your weapons will run in the cold, if they're brought out of the house and taken care of.
 Learning that your body and your tools are subject to your will is more valuable in itself than the physical processes of training and PT.

-blog post of Monday, October 31, 2011
+Posted verbatim from Arctic Patriot's blog post of Monday, October 31, 2011